rust-lang/book/second-edition/src/ch12-04-testing-the-librarys-functionality.md

      Running `target/debug/minigrep monomorphization poem.txt`
 ```

 Excellent!
-We've built our own version of a classic tool, and learned a lot
+We’ve built our own mini version of a classic tool, and learned a
-about how to structure applications.
-We've also learned a bit about file input
+lot about how to structure applications.
+We’ve also learned a bit about file
-and output, lifetimes, testing, and command line parsing.
+input and output, lifetimes, testing, and command line parsing.

-Feel free to move on to Chapter 13 if you'd like at this point.
-To round out
+To round out this project chapter, we’re going to briefly demonstrate how to
-this project chapter, though, we're going to briefly demonstrate how to work
+work with environment variables and how to print to standard error, both of
-with environment variables and printing to standard error, both of which are
+which are useful when writing command line programs.
+Feel free to move on to
-useful when writing command line programs.
+Chapter 13 if you’d like at this point.